untemps/ut-angular-formWatcher/README.md

 ### Usage

-Add it as a dependency to your app :
+Add it as a dependency to your app:

 ```javascript
 angular.module('app', ['untemps.utFormWatcher']);
 ```

-Register each form to be controlled by the directive using the attribute 'ut-form-watcher' on the form tag :
+Register each form to be controlled by the directive using the attribute 'ut-form-watcher' on the form tag:

 ```html
 <form name="myForm" novalidate ut-form-watcher>
 ```

-By default, the form will be registered with the value of the name attribute but you can specify a registration name like this :
+By default, the form will be registered with the value of the name attribute but you can specify a registration name like this:

 ```html
 <form name="myForm" novalidate ut-form-watcher="registeredForm">